 Summer Reading Ideas

 A curated list of books from Park's Library Team.

 This year, Park purchased a book a day by a Black, Indigenous, or Person of Color author or illustrator for our collection.

-Get ready to discover and do math all summer!
 Just as students benefit from reading throughout the summer, regular practice with problem solving, computation, and math facts will strengthen and maintain mathematical gains made during the school year.
-We recommend that you try to integrate 15-20 minutes of math activities into your child's day.
+We recommend that students try to integrate 15-20 minutes of math activities into each day.